-In keeping with the U.S. Department of Education’s Higher Education Act, USF offers the following procedures for students to address the following concerns:
+In keeping with the U.S. Department of Education’s Higher Education Act, University of Saint Francis (USF) offers the following procedures for students to address concerns:

 If the informal communication does not adequately address a student’s concerns, the student may contact the following Vice Presidents:

 The vice president will review the concern with the appropriate area and will either respond personally to the student or will direct appropriate personnel to do so within 10 days of receipt of a written complaint.

 Note: Due to federal regulations, the university generally corresponds with students, not parents or guardians.

 Students who believe they have been subjected to discrimination, harassment, or sexual misconduct/violence on or off campus may file the complaint with the University Title IX Coordinator.

 Contact the coordinator via:

 Additional information is available in the USF Student Handbook.

 If a complaint has not been properly addressed within the University of Saint Francis, it may be filed with other organizations at the national, state, or regional levels.